 Buy Okatsune 103 Bypass Secateurs from Amazon

-For the easy clipping of shrubs, hedges, box balls and other topiary, a pair of hard wearing, hand-held shears are a must.
-Topiary is an essential feature in Japanese Zen gardens and these shrub shears from Okatsune have Izumo steel blades, so they're both sharp and strong and oak handles, which are light shock absorbing.
-Just what you need to clip and cloud prune with ease.
+For the easy clipping of shrubs, hedges, box balls and other topiary, a pair of hard-wearing hand shears is a must.
+Topiary is an essential feature in Japanese Zen gardens and these Okatsune shrub shears offer a perfect blend of precision and ease of use with their razor-sharp, easy-to-maintain blade and comfortable Japanese white oak handles that absorb vibrations.

 Buy Okatsune 217 Shrub Shears from Amazon

 A planting hoe is a strong multi-use tool, great for both clearing and digging.
-Useful for hooking out roots, prising out rocks and preparing the ground for planting it's also useful for making seed drills and planting holes.
+It’s useful for hooking out roots, prising out rocks and preparing the ground for planting.
+It’s also a great tool if you’re wanting to make seed drills and planting holes.

 Buy Japanese Planting Hoe from Amazon